seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `bench/backtest_bench.py --selftest`. **That trigger is prose and has already been missed once** — splitting `scoreCandidate` into `qualityScore` + `scoreFinish` was editing it, and nothing fired (inv.
-60, 62) — so the mechanical form is the closure check the bench now runs at bundle-build time, and this line is the human backstop rather than the control.
+60, 62) — so the mechanical form is the closure check the bench now runs at bundle-build time, and **since TZ-30 that check runs in the gate itself, at step 14**, which leaves this line a human backstop for the RESULT and no longer for the cut.
-Any production edit → the full `bench.yml` gate, 13 steps.
+Any production edit → the full `bench.yml` gate, 14 steps.

 ---